BlockchainCommons/Research/papers/bcr-2026-xxx-signing-event-assertions.md

 ### Claims vs Proof

 Signing event assertions are claims by the signer, not proof.
-Relying parties must:
+Relying parties must evaluate to affirm that:
-- Resolve the XID to verify the claimed identity
+- The XID resolves to the claimed identity
-- Evaluate whether claims (role, representation) are plausible
+- All claims (role, representation) are plausible
 - Check delegation chains if `signedOnBehalfOf` is present

 ### Elision